 Starting points for conceptualizing your proposal:

-- Culturally relevant, inclusive, and equity minded pedagogy
+- Culturally relevant, inclusive, and equity-minded pedagogy

-- Blended and online modes of teaching
+- Blended and online modes of teaching and learning

 - Teaching, advocacy, and activism